p-rivero/DiscordAudioStream/README.md

 5. In OBS, right-click the preview and select "Windowed Projector (Preview)".
 This will create a new window.
 You can now minimize OBS (but not the preview window).
 You may want to make this window slightly bigger, in order to improve video quality.

-6. Open the Discord Audio Stream utility (this program).
+6. Open DiscordAudioStream (this program).
 In the *Video capture area* dropdown, select the window "Windowed Projector (Preview)" (the one that was created in step 5).

 7. Click the *Start Stream* button.
 This will create a new window.
 You should now be able to hear the audio from the programs you stopped hearing in step 3.

 8. In Discord, select "Share Your Screen".
 This will show a list of open windows.
 Select the window called "Discord Audio Stream" (the one that was created in step 7).

 9. You are now sharing your OBS composition with the audio from the selected programs.
-When you are done, you can close the utility.
+When you are done, you can close DiscordAudioStream.

     - **Very important:** remember to restore the output device of your programs to "Default".
 Otherwise, you won't be able to hear their audio.
     - Keep in mind that if you minimize the window that was created in step 7, your Discord stream will probably be paused.
 You may want to hide this window behind other windows, without minimizing it.